PavelAngelov9/test-codex/README.md

 - Click a card in your hand to play it.
 - Bots automatically choose a legal card to play.
 - Highest card in the lead suit wins each trick.
+- Cards are displayed with suit colors and card-like visuals.
+- Simple announce controls let you check for Belote, All Koz, or Without Koz.

 ## License